How does a wedding ceremony go step by step?

 Sometimes, I will place a group vow in here before the legal vows are said- see more detail about group vows here

-Part Four- The legal bits
+Part Four- The ‘Monitum’

 I, Heidi Robertson, am duly authorised by law to solemnise marriages according to law.
 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
 Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”

-“I call upon the people here present to witness that I, (full legal name P1), take you, (full legal name P2) to be my lawful wedded wife/ husband/spouse/partner in marriage”
+“With this ring, I call upon the people here present to witness that I, (full legal name P1), take you, (full legal name P2) to be my lawful wedded wife/ husband/spouse/partner in marriage”

-Note: I do the above sentence as a ‘repeat after me’ so you do not have to remember what to say!
+• I do the above sentence as a ‘repeat after me’ so you do not have to remember what to say!

-Note: the ring exchange, although listed here under the legal bits, is not actually a legal requirement.
+• The ring exchange, although listed here under the legal bits, is not actually a legal requirement.
 You do not have to exchange rings.

 If you have chosen to write and say personal vows, here’s where you do it!